mdsaqlain538/mdsaqlain538/README.md

 # Hi!
-My name is Mohammed Saqlain Patel 👋🏽
+I'm Mohammed Saqlain Patel 👋🏽

 🎯 Full Stack Developer with 3+ years of experience delivering scalable web applications using Java, React, and Spring Boot.
 Designed and deployed RESTful APIs and microservices to streamline backend operations, reducing latency by 30%.
 Automated deployment pipelines using CI/CD tools, cutting release cycles by 40%.
 Leveraged AWS and GCP to build cloud-native solutions, ensuring high availability and scalability.
 Containerized applications with Docker and orchestrated with Kubernetes, improving deployment efficiency.